Shibu778/shibu778.github.io/_posts/2025-0-14-ai_lecture1.md

 ### References
-1. Artificial Intelligence: A Modern Approach" by Russell and Norvig
+1. Artificial Intelligence: A Modern Approach" by Russell and Norvig, Chapter 1